JXP25/JXP25/README.md

 > [Expresso Connect](https://github.com/JaiPannu-IITI/expressoconnect) : Video Calling platform with integrated AI to recognize and overlay emotions with emojis.

-> [TPC Portal](https://github.com/Web-Team-IITI-Gymkhana) : Portal to handle all placement and internship at IIT Indore
+> [SpaceDock Portal](https://github.com/SpaceDockUK/portal) : Proposed and delivered a scalable web portal to automate manual trip management processes, enabling seamless role-based access for drivers, admins, and other stakeholders.

-> [TPC Landing Page](https://github.com/JaiPannu-IITI/tpc-landingpage) : Landing page for portal of a government organization with a decent UI.
+> [TPC Portal](https://github.com/Web-Team-IITI-Gymkhana) : Portal to handle all placement and internship at IIT Indore and also created a landing page for portal of a government organization with a decent UI

 <h2 align="center">Connect</h2>